d893a/local-ml-models/local_ml_models.md

 ## Introduction

 This is a collection of links and information to assess the viability of running machine learning models and large language models locally.

-The aim is to support engineers and stakeholders to bring a well-informed decision when procuring LLM infrastructure.
+The aim is to support engineers and stakeholders to make a well-informed decision when procuring LLM infrastructure.

 ### LLM system characteristics